 Also Read: Understanding Your Cat’s Five Senses

 Why Do Cats Have Whiskers?

-As well as making your cat look cute, whiskers serve many essential functions, including:
+Along with making your cat look cute, whiskers serve many essential functions, including:

 1. Vibration Sensation